gatsbyjs/gatsby/docs/blog/2020-04-30-gatsby-web-creators-series-2/index.md

 ![Gatsby Web Creators on Twitch](./gatsby-web-creators.jpg)

-In Series 2, we'll begin with an artistic approach to browser JS, fetch resources from web APIs to display in a UI (likely dog related...), introduce Node.js as a server-side tool, and move into React.js and Gatsby to round it all out.
+In Series 2, we'll begin with an artistic approach to browser JavaScript, fetch resources from web APIs to display in a UI (likely dog related...), introduce Node.js as a server-side tool, and move into React and Gatsby to round it all out.

 It's ambitious, but creative task-based lessons should give viewers the knowledge and skills necessary to dive into modern, accessible web scripting.